-(a) If an SGA Advisor or SGA Executive Board Member determines that an Executive Board member is guilty of misconduct (total of three or more demerits) or negligence of their duties, that representative may initiate impeachment procedures.

-- (b) Guilty of misconduct refers to acting against the policies listed in the Louisburg College Code of Conduct and/or policies outline in Section 1: Demerits.
+- (a) If an SGA Advisor or SGA Executive Board Member determines that an Executive Board member is in violation of misconduct or negligence of their duties, that representative may initiate impeachment procedures. - (b) Guilty of misconduct refers to acting against the policies listed in the Louisburg College Code of Conduct and/or policies outline in Section 1: Demerits.
 A total of three demerits is required to initiate the impeachment process. - (c) Negligence of their duties refers to the duties listed in this document. - (d) Immediate Impeachment will occur if any elected Student Government member drops below the required GPA or is suspended or expelled from the College.